aaayushg/aaayushg.github.io/_pages/about.md

   Researcher with a <strong>Ph.D.</strong> from <strong>University of Illinois</strong>
 </p>

+Aayush is an innovative AI computational chemist with over 9 years of combined academic and industrial experience.
-Aayush's research interests involve integration of <strong>machine learning</strong> with next-generation <strong>quantum and classical molecular modeling</strong>.
-Versatile skills in computer programming, data science, and building Linux servers and GPUs.
-He has strong experience in developing computational workflows for solving electronic structure and protein-drug modeling.
-He has <strong>entrepreneurial plus independent</strong> research skills from framing new ideas, building prototypes to documenting in peer-reviewed journals (track record of first-author publications).
-He is passionate about learning and implementing novel and challenging techniques that are advancing the science.<br/>
+His research focus is at the nexus of AI, Physics and Chemistry, he seamlessly integrates AI into advanced quantum and classical molecular modeling.
+He is proficient in machine learning, programming, and data science, and is well- versed with AWS, Linux servers, and GPUs.
+Aayush has a strong background in developing ML-based computational workflows for solving molecular properties and protein-drug modeling.
+He has consistently displayed entrepreneurial and independent research skills throughout his career.
+He has a proven track record of publishing as a first author in peer-reviewed journals, showcasing his ability to generate new ideas, develop prototypes, and document his findings.
+Passionate about learning and innovation, Aayush is committed to pushing “AI for Science” forward.<br/>
 <br/>
 When Aayush is not solving problems in computational chemistry, he plays poker (Champion @ Schrodinger Poker Night'2019) and watches/reads Japanese animes/mangas.
 Aayush is also a licensed drone pilot who creates aesthetic videos (see here and here).
 He also mentions himself self proclaimed chef - love to fuse-cook different cuisines.
 In sports, he loves to play badminton and a frequent marathon runner.<br/>
 <br/>